mccartchris/hoborg/text/text.md

 citizen, ain't I?

 So.
 It was early winter, but the weather was still sunny and mild.
 I was walking in the docks, as I was wont to do.
-The air was clear and I could see ships docking and leaving,
+The air was crisp and clear and I could see ships docking and leaving,
 ships from all our sister nations of the world, Spain, Cuba, Colombia, Puerto Rico, but also from not-so-friendly places